Th4nat0s/Chall_Tools/README.md

 phpeval.py: Deobfuscate php code like eval(gzinflate(base64(backdoorcode)))

 <b>R</b><br>
+ripurl.py : Find and retrieve any URL found in a file even a binary one<br>
 ropval.py : Find values in ELF, usefull for rop like ADD EAX,[EBX]<br>

 <b>X</b><br>